Tinashe Teases Fans In Tight Latex Video Clip

 Tinashe is teasing fans that new music is on its way and they can’t wait.

-The “All Hands On Deck” songstress took a mini-break from Instagram but returned to the platform with a video clip of her explaining to her fans what she’s been up to, per Billboard.
+The “All Hands On Deck” songstress took a mini-break from Instagram, but returned to the platform with a video clip of herself explaining to her fans what she’s been up to, per Billboard.

 “Creatively, I just feel like I needed to go through what I went through in order to be the person that I am today and to get back to my roots,” Tinashe stated.